-Looking for a good first car for a 17 year old?
+Looking for good first cars for a 17 year old?
 Well, selecting the first car is an exciting milestone for teenagers.
 It is their first step towards independence, freedom and responsibility.
 However, with so many options available in the market, it can be overwhelming and confusing to choose the right car that fits both needs and budget.

-That’s why, we have compiled a list of the best cars that are both easy to drive and affordable to insure for teenagers.
+That’s why, we have compiled a list of the best city cars that are both easy to drive and affordable to insure for teenagers.
 Most of these cars fall into the cheapest (Group 1) insurance category.
 However, cheap insurance is not the only factor considered for this list.

 The Volkswagen Polo certainly merits the top spot on our list.
 Falling into an affordable insurance category, the Polo is a cost-conscious choice, particularly when opting for the basic 65PS petrol engine.